nvmwill/nexmo-developer/_documentation/en/neru/guides/secrets.md

 ## Accessing your Secrets

 To access a secret in your instance, you need to add it to your configuration file to expose it.
-Add a `secrets` key to your configuration file with a list of the secrets you want to expose:
+Add a `environment` key to your configuration file with a list of the secrets you want to expose and a name to refer to them by:

 ```yml
 project: